cbohnert67/cbohnert67/README.md

 - 🔭 I’m currently working on **leveling up my software development skills and building up my GitHub profile with notes and projects.**

-  Specifically, I am planning to complete in December 2024 a Bachelor Concepteur Développeur d'Applications Python with the online school STUDI.
+  Specifically, I am planning to complete a Bachelor Concepteur Développeur d'Applications Python with the online school STUDI.
 It is a french level 6 RNCP title of Software Developer.

 - 🌱 I’m currently learning **the principles of good software construction aka. software engineering.**